uxlfoundation/oneMath/README.md

 # oneAPI Math Library (oneMath)

 oneMath is an open-source implementation of the [oneMath specification](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemath/source/).
 It can work with multiple devices using multiple libraries (backends) underneath.
-The oneMath project was previously referred to as oneMKL Interface.
+The oneMath project was previously referred to as oneMKL Interfaces.

 oneMath is part of the [UXL Foundation](http://www.uxlfoundation.org).
 <br/><br/>